VitalyRomanov/VitalyRomanov.github.io/projects/_posts/2018-09-10-Simulated-Annealling.md

 ## Motivation

-SA is a stochastic global optimization algorithm.
-As many other randomized algorithms, SA appears to be surprisingly simple, yet efficient at achieving its task (given conditions).
+Simulated Annealing (SA) is a stochastic global optimization algorithm.
+As many other randomized algorithms, SA appears to be surprisingly simple, yet capable at achieving its goal (given conditions).
 The name and inspiration for the algorithm come from metallurgy, where controlled heating and cooling of the material allows it to form larger crystalline structure and improve properties.
-A popular description of the method can be found on [Wikipedia page](https://en.wikipedia.org/wiki/Simulated_annealing).
+A popular description of the method can be found on its [Wikipedia page](https://en.wikipedia.org/wiki/Simulated_annealing).

 ## Algorithm

 ### Procedure

-The procedure for SA is very similar to the MH algorithm
+The procedure for SA is very similar to the Metropolis-Hastings (MH) algorithm

 1. Sample initial $$\mathbf{x}_0$$, set time step $$t=0$$
 2. Set initial temperature $$T$$